 Satisfactory Academic Progress

-ʻImi Naʻauao recipients must maintain Satisfactory Academic Progress (SAP) with cumulative & current GPA no less than a 3.0 or B average.
-Students are advised to submit official college transcripts within 30 days after the term ends.
+ʻImi Naʻauao recipients must maintain Satisfactory Academic Progress (SAP) with cumulative & current GPA no less than a 3.0.
+Students must also earn credit for all of the courses they enroll in.

 Helpful Information & Resources

 Application and post-awarding guidelines are important to understand.
 Utilize the resources below to ensure you adhere to program guidelines.